wanglab-uark/doi2bib/README.md

 # doi2bib README

 Convert DOI to bibtex entry for a `.bib` file in vscode.
-Note that this package requires Python.

 ## Requirements